 "Patrick had the day planned out from the start with many stops from Pegasus Bridge to Juno Beach and more, and he left the Canadian Cemetery to be the last of our stops so we could look back on the day and reflect on the sacrifice made that day by so many.
 He was very informative during the day at the sites and during the drive between the stops.
 I would recommend Patrick and We Love Normandy to anyone planning a trip to Normandy"

 Lord Lovat's Commandos of 1st Special Service Brigade.

 Colleville-Montgomery, Strongpoint Hillman

 After disembarking at Sword Beach, the 1st Suffolks advanced towards Caen and encountered two German strongpoints codenamed ‘Hillman’ and ‘Morris’.
 The garrison at Morris surrendered, but the defenders in the underground fortress of Hillman fought on (many to the death) until the evening of D-Day.
 We will visit the bunkers and trenches that cover an area of over 20 hectares.
-The village of Colleville was renamed Colleville-Montgomery in Monty’s honour (and to distinguish it from the village of the same name above Omaha beach).
+The village of Colleville was renamed Colleville-Montgomery in Monty’s honour (and to distinguish it from the village of the same name near Omaha beach).

 Fortress Hillman, Colleville-Montgomery